kolbeuk/text-to-speech/README.md

   ]
 }

-Acknowledgment
-This project utilizes the Text-to-Speech (TTS) service provided by OpenAI.
-We acknowledge and thank OpenAI for their valuable technology and services.
+Acknowledgements
+OpenAI: This project utilizes the OpenAI API for advanced AI-based image and text processing.
+Code snippets and guidance from OpenAI's documentation and resources have been instrumental in the development of this project.

+Note
+This script is intended as a demonstration and may require modifications for production use.

 # text-to-speech